swiftly-solution/documentation/src/docs/scripting/events/gameevents/ondziteminteraction.md

 ---

 # OnDzItemInteraction
-This event is triggered when dz_item_interaction is triggered
+This event is triggered when dz_item_interaction is triggered.
 ::: tabs
 @tab Lua
 ```lua